 - The fund manager must have provided the applicant with sufficient information to allow the applicant to fully understand the terms and conditions of the investment and the financial risk involved in that specific investment.

-- The fund manager must provide the applicant with a letter confirming that the fund complies with DIBP’s Significant Investor provisional and residency visas (188C/888C) and indicating the contribution to Victoria the fund will make.
-See an example letter from a managed fund (DOC, 32 KB) which shows what is required.
+- The fund manager must provide the applicant with a letter confirming that the fund complies with DIBP’s Significant Investor provisional and residency visas (188C/888C) and indicating into what the fund will be broadly investing.
+See an example letter from a managed fund (DOC, 47.5 KB) which shows what is required.

-- The applicant will also need to attach a completed DIBP Form 1413, available from the DIBP website as part of their online application for state nomination.
+- The applicant will also need to attach a copy of the DIBP SkillSelect EOI.

 Standard nomination conditions

 All offers of nomination are subject to conditions which must be personally acknowledged and endorsed by the applicant.
 Failure to comply with these conditions will adversely impact on the State Government of Victoria’s ongoing support for the visa.
-Whilst individual conditions for nomination are drawn up on a case by case basis there are a number of standard conditions.
+Individual conditions for nomination may be drawn up on a case by case basis; there are a number of standard conditions.